koalagang/crunchyroll-cli/README.md

 ## Note on Crunchyroll beta site

-Crunchyroll is currently working on a new look for the site.
-It is currently only in beta but once it leaves the beta and the website is updated from its legacy version, Crunchyroll CLI is likely to break due to changes in links and page sources.
-I will try to fix it when this happens but it won't necessarily be immediate if my life is very busy at the time of this happening.\
+~~Crunchyroll is currently working on a new look for the site.
+It is in beta but once it leaves the beta and the website is updated from its legacy version, Crunchyroll CLI is likely to break due to changes in links and page sources.
+I will try to fix it when this happens but it won't necessarily be immediate if my life is very busy at the time of this happening.~~\
+The new site has left beta.
+I'll fix crunchyroll-cli at some point in the (likely distant) future.\
 In the meantime, you can use the `-G` flag which allows you to stream from GoGoAnime.vc.
 See the [Usage](#usage) for more info.

 ## License